gaswigar/ST558-Project-1/README.md

 help servers communicate with browser and is very commmonly used to transefer data through the web.

-Here are some characteristics of JSON data. \* JSON data is made up of JSON objects which contain pairs. \* Each object is wrapped by curly braces {}. \* Each object is made of pairs of keys (strings) and values (string, number, or another object). \* Objects can be nested within one another and can be given IDs. \* Pairs are separated by commas.
+Here are some characteristics of JSON data:

+  - JSON data is made up of JSON objects which contain pairs.
+  - Each object is wrapped by curly braces {}.
+  - Each object is made of pairs of keys (strings) and values (string, number, or another object).
+  - Objects can be nested within one another and can be given IDs.
+  - Pairs are separated by commas.

 This is similair to a nested lists in R where we have names that we can call upon to access data.
 It is a great way to store data because the